 Some even provided funding for advanced schooling to allow them to afford further education.
 There may be opportunities for certifications such as wound care certification.

-Many nurses are looking for companies to help them when challenging times, such as family problems, illness, or working during a covid pandemic.
+Many nurses are looking for companies to help them during challenging times, such as family problems, illness, or working during a covid pandemic.
 They don’t want a company looking for a nurse to fill a role.

 According to LinkedIn, as of February 2021, registered nursing was the fifth-most in-demand job in the American workforce.